-The auditor of the future will still be a person - but supported by colleagues and machines with a whole new range of capabilities.
-The audit is changing and we must too but no matter what disruption might follow from technological advancements, the profession will always need to attract bright, committed people to work in our firm.
-While what our people will need to do to provide assurance and trust to stakeholders may change with technology, the professionalism and integrity they are required to have will endure.
+The audit is changing and we must too but no matter what disruption might follow from the current crisis, the profession will always need to attract bright, committed people to work in our firm.
+While what our people will need to do to provide assurance and trust to stakeholders may change, the professionalism and integrity they are required to have will endure.
 I hope this Transparency Report demonstrates our unwavering commitment to audit quality and conveys the seriousness with which we approach our public interest responsibility and our willingness and desire to engage with you about audit quality.